SignLLM: Sign Language Production Large Language Models: More Discussion

-\textbf{Discussion on Dataset Errors.} We handle issues related to NaN, zero, and missing data by applying deletion or replacement techniques and our tool simplifies certain calibration stages in comparison to previous 2D to 3D tools, which may introduce some errors.
+We handle issues related to NaN, zero, and missing data by applying deletion or replacement techniques and our tool simplifies certain calibration stages in comparison to previous 2D to 3D tools, which may introduce some errors.
 The substituted data is derived using median or mean values, resulting in minuscule errors.
-Within the vast dataset, these errors typically fall within the range of 0.5\% to 0.7\% (We conducted a random sampling of results and obtained a ratio of 87 out of 17,549 to 47 out of 6,685).
+Within the vast parts of dataset, these errors typically fall within the range of 0.5\% to 0.7\% (We conducted a random sampling of results and obtained a ratio of 87 out of 17,549 to 47 out of 6,685).
 Moreover, our processing steps involving normalization greatly diminish such errors.
 Hence, we have reasonable grounds to assert that the data error is minimal enough to be bearable.
 In addition, we consider reducing these errors before release.
+And some of the data sets have some potential problems, and the number of our data sets is based on the final release.

-\textbf{Does Prompt2Pose need to be independent as a task?} If existing methods want to use long text prompts as input, they must obtain more data to achieve better results.
+\paragraph{Discussion on The Prompt2Pose Task?} If existing methods want to use long text prompts as input, they must obtain more data to achieve better results.
 However, sign language data is very scarce.
 We need to propose a new Prompt2LangGloss method that can efficiently translate based on the scarcity of sign language.
-Therefore, it is necessary to propose Prompt2Pose as an independent task, as this module has many application scenarios even in a wider range of action synthesis (\eg, the robot can understand human commands more efficiently, so that the GPT4 to summarize the Prompt is not required).
-Compared to using GPT4 to simplify and summarize everyone's input, creating an efficient end-to-end sign language model is very valuable, similar to the popular Retrieval Augmented Generation (RAG), but for sign language.
+Therefore, it is necessary to propose Prompt2Pose as an independent task, as this module has many application scenarios even in a wider range of action synthesis (\eg, the robot can understand human commands more efficiently, so that the LLM to summarize the Prompt is not required).
+Compared to using LLM to simplify and summarize everyone's input, creating an efficient end-to-end sign language model is very valuable, similar to the popular Retrieval Augmented Generation (RAG), but for sign language.

+\paragraph{Why do we need to have two models?} The reasons for designing two modes are as follows: